 - Form the dough balls.
 Using a kitchen scale, form little balls of dough that each weigh 7 grams.
 You should get a total of about 64 tiny balls.

 - Form the mochi donuts.
-Now cut out eight 5×5-inch pieces of parchment paper and begin forming donut shapes on top of each paper, using 8 dough balls for each donut
+Now cut out eight 5×5-inch pieces of parchment paper and begin forming donut shapes on top of each paper, using 8 dough balls for each donut.

 - Heat the oil.
 Fill a heavy-bottomed pot with about 2 inches of oil and heat it to 325-350 degrees Fahrenheit.
-Use an instant-read thermometer to get and keep the oil temperature within that range.

 - Fry the mochi donuts.
 Place the square piece of parchment paper and donut onto a large slotted spoon and gently slip it into the hot oil.
 You can fry 2 donuts in the pot at a time, but don’t overcrowd them.